SquareBracketAssociates/Chest/Chapters/API_Description/API_Description.md

 ### Chest instance-side API

 In this section, we describe the API that can be used on an instance of `Chest`.
-Part of this API can also be used on the class `Chest` itself.
+Methods marked by the symbol `(*)` can also be used on the class `Chest` itself.
 In this case, it is equivalent to using the API on the default instance of `Chest`.

 #### Accessors